 Most users will leave the default option and let Google retain their personal data indefinitely.
 However, I believe Google have added these controls now — over a year late to meet the GDPR deadline — partially in response to user backlash over privacy and in anticipation of GDPR enforcement action against the company.

 I’ll not be surprised when we see this setting being enabled-by-default for new accounts created in Europe within a couple of months.
-Old accounts will likely be prompted for their data-retention preferences as well.
+Old accounts will probably be prompted for their data-retention preferences as well.

 As I’ve talked about in the past: the GDPR requires companies to periodically delete old data once that data is no longer befitting the customer or serve another purpose explicitly agreed to by the customer.